 Having surgery is a tradeoff.
 You have to weigh the positive: a youthful and natural looking face, confidence in your daily interactions, appearing years younger, etc., to the negative: procedure recovery time, scarring and cost, etc. If I don’t think that the trade off is worth it for you, I won’t recommend the treatment.
 In other words, if I don’t think you will get enough improvement to warrant a particular procedure, then I’ll tell you that and possibly suggest an alternative or tell you to save your money.
 But if I do make the recommendation, it is because I believe that I can make enough improvement for you that it is worth the risk, recovery, scars, etc. My beliefs come from having done this many, many times and observing patients reactions, level of satisfaction and feedback from all the different procedures I have done over the years.

-What is the ideal age for this procedure?
+What is the ideal

 Because my facial surgery results are so natural looking, I have found that I can apply the surgery to younger and older faces, without the fear of making them look surgical.

 Because the tradeoff starts at a much younger age, I can help more people.
 Age is much less relevant since my patients will look natural.
 It becomes a question of whether we can achieve enough improvement to make surgery worthwhile.
 I am less concerned about the actual age of a patient and more about the health of the patient.